rekalogika/rekalogika.dev/docs/rekapager/04-batch-processing/01-pageable.md

 ---
-title: Batch Processing
+title: Using Pageable for Batch Processing
 ---

 Any `PageableInterface` objects can be used to iterate its underlying data page by page.
-Rather than loading the entire data set into memory, you can process the data in multiple batches (a.k.a pages, chunks, slices).
+Rather than loading the entire data set into memory, you can process the data in multiple batches (or pages, or chunks, or slices).

 ## Prerequisites

-When using the library only for batch processing, you only need to [install the adapters](adapters) you need.
+When using the library only for batch processing, you only need to [install the adapters](../layers/adapters) you need.
 Framework integration is not required.

 ## Batch Processing